Free Recovery Method

 How to recover data from a hard drive for free

 To recover data from a failing hard drive for free, use GNU ddrescue inside SystemRescue Linux.
 Download SystemRescue, flash it to a USB drive, and boot from it.
 Run lsblk to identify your failing source drive and an empty target drive of equal or larger capacity.
 Run ddrescue in two passes.
 The first pass copies every sector that reads at normal speed and skips anything slow or unresponsive.
-The second pass retries those skipped sectors up to three times with direct disk access.
+The second pass retries those skipped sectors once with direct disk access.
 Once both passes finish, disconnect the source drive, mount the clone read-only, and copy your files to a third healthy drive.
 This method works for drives with bad sectors, corrupted partitions, or degraded read speeds.
 It will not work if the drive clicks, beeps, grinds, or is not detected in BIOS.
 Those symptoms indicate physical head or motor failure requiring professional clean-bench recovery.

 Before you start